-In your specific case I would guess it is either dusk or dawn, before the sun has risen or after it has set.
+In this specific case I would guess it is either dusk or dawn, before the sun has risen or after it has set.
 And there is actually very little color on the clouds.
 So the first thing I tried is just setting the sun to -5 Elevation.
 That makes it quite dark, but in fact your photo reference probably shows an image with a longer exposure to increase the brightness, so I adjust the exposure in Terragen to compensate.
 That got me pretty close to the basic look.

 Then I adjusted haze amount (increased to 2), Bluesky Horizon Colour (slightly more purple and a little more saturation), and then Redsky Decar Colour (just trying to match what is seen in the reference photo).
 I didn’t nail it, but this is just a quick attempt to get a similar look.

 Finally I added some clouds to roughly mimic the basic composition and look in the reference image, but certainly the clouds could be brought a lot closer to the photo with some more tweaking.

 The resulting image is below and you can download the TGD by clicking here (right-click and Save As).

 Again the lesson here is that Terragen is generally set up to give you output that matches the real-world for similar conditions.
 So if you can guess how, when, and where a reference photo was taken (or better yet you took it yourself so you know all those details), it will help a lot in duplicating the look.
 Yes, you can use extreme settings like 64 Bluesky Density, but this is really not a good way to get a real-world result because it’s a very high value and will not respond in expected, realistic ways.